hpc/charliecloud/doc/ch-grow_desc.rst

 <https://docs.docker.com/engine/reference/builder/>`_ and miscellaneous other
 sources, which you can examine in the source code.

-We believe this indedendence is valuable for several reasons.
+We believe this independence is valuable for several reasons.
 First, it helps the community examine Dockerfile syntax and semantics critically, think rigorously about what is really needed, and build a more robust standard.
 Second, it yields disjoint sets of bugs (note that Podman, Buildah, and Docker